transdigiware/blockchain/howto/ibp-console-join-network.md

 Complete the following steps to **Export** the ordering service before it can be imported by the peer organization:

 1. Navigate to the ordering service inside the **Nodes** tab.
-Click the **Download** arrow beneath the ordering service name to download a JSON configuration file.
+Click the **Export** button beneath the ordering service name to download a JSON configuration file.
 2. Send this file to the peer organization in an out of band operation.
 The peer organization administrator can then use the configuration file to add the ordering service to the console.

 ### Import the ordering service from another cluster